jongrover/building-a-wordpress-theme-from-scratch/README.md

 ## Creating A Custom Theme

 1. In Terminal (or in code editor) head to the theme folder at __wp-content/themes/__ $ `cd wp-content/themes`.
-2. Create a new theme folder using Terminal $ `mkdir custom-theme` or via Atom by right clicking on the themes folder and select create new folder.
-Note: you can name your theme folder anything you like I choose custom-theme as a generic name for this example.
+2. Create a new theme folder using Terminal $ `mkdir custom_theme` or via Atom by right clicking on the themes folder and select create new folder.
+Note: you can name your theme folder anything you like I choose custom_theme as a generic name for this example.
-3. Inside __custom-theme__ create a __css__ folder $ `mkdir custom-theme/css` and also create a _js__ folder $ `mkdir custom-theme/js`.
+3. Inside __custom_theme__ create a __css__ folder $ `mkdir custom_theme/css` and also create a _js__ folder $ `mkdir custom_theme/js`.
-4. Move into your custom theme folder $ `cd custom-theme` and create three files __index.php__ and __style.css__ and __js/app.js__$ `touch index.php style.css js/app.js`.
+4. Move into your custom theme folder $ `cd custom_theme` and create three files __index.php__ and __style.css__ and __js/app.js__$ `touch index.php style.css js/app.js`.
 Note that we did not save style.css inside the css folder, although we will be putting Bootstrap css in our css folder later on, WordPress requires a style.css file to be located inside the root folder in order to gather theme details.
 5. In __style.css__ in your code editor add the following code:
 ```css
 /*